ratatui/ratatui/CONTRIBUTING.md

 ## Continuous Integration

-We use Github Actions for the CI where we perform the following checks:
+We use GitHub Actions for the CI where we perform the following checks:

 - The code should compile on `stable` and the Minimum Supported Rust Version (MSRV).
 - The tests (docs, lib, tests and examples) should pass.